 Through extensive screening of FHB resistance in elite lines, we released two FHB tolerant cultivars 'UI Stone' (2012) and 'UI Cookie' (2020) with native resistance.
 Using the resistance cultivar 'Alsen', we developed a hard red spring wheat elite line, 'IDO1805S', with a high level of FHB resistance.
 We also successfully integrated Fhb1 and Fhb3 genes from the Chinese resistance sources 'W14', 'Ning 9016', and 'Futai 8944' into adapted backgrounds with native resistance (UI Stone and UI Cookie) and developed eight soft white spring (F8) and four hard red (F8) experimental lines that have Fhb1.
-The objectives of the proposed study are: 1) To release 'IDO1805S' and make production of 'UI Cookie'; 2) To stack Fhb1, Fhb2, and Fhb3 genes with native resistance into adapted elite line backgrounds using a combination of traditional breeding, molecular marker assisted selection, and wheat by maize doubled haploid methods; 3) To assess FHB resistance in FHB nurseries in Aberdeen, ID, and in Pullman, WA in collaboration with Dr. Deven See, 4) To use the unknown resistance gene from synthetic wheat in collaboration with Dr. Steven Xu at the USDA-ARS facility at Fargo, ND, 5) To train an under-graduate student on FHB research.
+The objectives of the proposed study are: 1) To make production of 'UI Cookie', release IDO1805S, and produce breeder seed for two FHB resistant lines IDO2101FHB and IDO2103FHB; 2) To stack Fhb1, Fhb2, and Fhb3 genes with native resistance into adapted elite line backgrounds using a combination of traditional breeding, molecular marker assisted selection, and wheat by maize doubled haploid methods; 3) To assess FHB resistance in FHB nurseries in Aberdeen, ID, and in Pullman, WA in collaboration with Dr. Deven See, 4) To use the unknown resistance gene from synthetic wheat in collaboration with Dr. Steven Xu at the USDA-ARS facility at Fargo, ND, 5) To train an under-graduate student on FHB research.